 2006 • 2007 • 2008 • 2009 • 2010 • 2011 • 2012 • 2013 • 2014 • 2015

-    In a nutshell: This article is an overview of your Miata's audio system and its upgrade options.
+In brief: This Crutchfield Research Garage article gives you an overview of your Miata's stock stereo system and your aftermarket upgrade options.
 Use our vehicle selector to find the gear that will fit your car.

 Overview of the Mazda MX-5 Miata

 The trouble with creating an iconic car like the Mazda Miata is that even iconic cars eventually need to be updated or replaced by something that's newer and (hopefully) better.
 The problem is that "better" can be a subjective term, especially for any car with a passionate fan base.